-Our sensors can harvest energy from multiple ambient power sources including thermal, vibration, solar and electrical induction.
-This ensures reliable operation in varying environmental conditions, removes the need for installation of power sources by electrical engineers and reduces or eliminates the time needed for battery maintenance.
+Our energy harvesting sensors can harness power from multiple ambient sources including thermal, vibration, solar and electrical induction.
+This ensures reliable operation in varying environmental conditions.
+Furthermore, it removes the need for installation of power sources by electrical engineers and reduces or eliminates the time needed for battery maintenance.

 Our self-harvesting sensors generate power for themselves, with no need for electrical connections or battery replacement to worry about.